kris-nova/kale/README.md

-# controller
+# kale

-Kubernetes infrastructure controller built on the Kubicorn core library
+Kubernetes
+Automatic
+Livestream
+Emulator

+RTMP bouncing in a container